 Evidence suggests that family environmental factors may have an effect upon childhood IQ, accounting for up to a quarter of the variance.
 On the other hand, by late adolescence this correlation disappears, such that adoptive siblings are no more similar in IQ than strangers.
 Moreover, adoption studies indicate that, by adulthood, adoptive siblings are no more similar in IQ than strangers (IQ correlation near zero), while full siblings show an IQ correlation of 0.6.
 Twin studies reinforce this pattern: monozygotic (identical) twins raised separately are highly similar in IQ (0.86), more so than dizygotic (fraternal) twins raised together (0.6) and much more than adoptive siblings (almost 0.0).
 Consequently, in the context of the "nature versus nurture" debate, the "nature" component appears to be much more important than the "nurture" component in explaining IQ variance in the general adult population of the United States.

 Personality is a frequently cited example of a heritable trait that has been studied in twins and adoptions.
 Identical twins reared apart are far more similar in personality than randomly selected pairs of people.
 Likewise, identical twins are more similar than fraternal twins.
 Also, biological siblings are more similar in personality than adoptive siblings.
 Each observation suggests that personality is heritable to a certain extent.
 However, these same study designs allow for the examination of environment as well as genes.
 Adoption studies also directly measure the strength of shared family effects.
 Adopted siblings share only family environment.
 Unexpectedly, some adoption studies indicate that by adulthood the personalities of adopted siblings are no more similar than random pairs of strangers.
-This would mean that shared family effects on personality are zero by adulthood.
+This would mean that shared family effects on personality wane off by adulthood.
 As is the case with personality, non-shared environmental effects are often found to out-weigh shared environmental effects.
 That is, environmental effects that are typically thought to be life-shaping (such as family life) may have less of an impact than non-shared effects, which are harder to identify.
-One possible source of non-shared effects is the environment of pre-natal development.
-Random variations in the genetic program of development may be a substantial source of non-shared environment.
-These results suggest that "nurture" may not be the predominant factor in "environment".

 Moral considerations of the nature nurture debate